SathyaBhat/sathyabh.at/content/a-look-back-at-2025/index.md

 type = "post"
 url = "/a-look-back-at-2025/"
 images = ["/a-look-back-at-2025/thumb-metallica-evanescence-251116-1.jpg"]
-draft = true
 +++

 ### Summary

 What a monumental year.
 2025 was a year of incredible highs and intense periods of focus.
 We traveled extensively for work and leisure, with trips to Denver, San Francisco, Seattle, Hunter Valley, and Amsterdam.
 The concert-going streak continued with some truly epic shows.
 My fitness journey, which started last year, became a consistent part of my life, hitting milestones I never thought possible.
 But two events stand out above all others: in August, we were granted Australian Permanent Residence, a huge weight off our shoulders.
-And after a stressful house-hunting period, we capped off the year by buying our very first home in Sydney.
+And after a stressful house-hunting period, we capped off the year by buying our [very first home in Sydney](/weekly-notes-46-2025/).
 It’s been a whirlwind, and I’m filled with gratitude.
 Our weekly Discord calls with the gang continued, providing a steady anchor through all the craziness.

 ### By the months